Materials-Consortia/OPTIMADE/optimade.md

 The database-provider-specific prefixes currently assigned are listed in the `providers.json` file provided in the main repository.
 This file serves as a machine-readable list of OPTiMaDe providers.

-The content of the `providers.json` file follows the same JSON API specifications as the rest of the API, in particular the resource objects under the top-level `data` field are defined to be valid resource objects for the Links endpoint, see section [4.4.3.
+The content of the `providers.json` file complies with the default `json` format specification for API responses.
+In particular, the resource objects under the top-level `data` field are defined to be valid resource objects for the Links endpoint, see section [4.4.3.
 Provider Objects](#h.4.4.3).

-> **Note**: If a provider wishes to be added to `providers.json`, please suggest a change to this repository (make a PR).
+> **Note**: Any provider wishing to be added to `providers.json` is kindly asked to suggest a change to this repository (using a pull request).

 ## <a name="h.app2">Appendix 2: The Filter Language EBNF Grammar.</a>